Bijosabu/machineTestVideoPlayer/README.md

 User can login using the mentioned credentials in the mail user authentication done using firebase
 Logout functionality added as well
+Proper error handlings
+Video datas are fetched in real time from API

 Yet to implement:
 Favourite button functionality